-Gallstones can obstruct the bile duct and lead to a severe inflammation of the bile duct (cholangitis).
-It is characterised by fever, jaundice and abdominal pain.
+Gallstones can obstruct the bile duct and lead to severe inflammation of the bile duct (cholangitis).
+It is characterized by fever, jaundice, and abdominal pain.
 This can sometimes rapidly evolve to cause septic shock (a dangerous condition in which organ systems of the body start shutting down one by one if untreated) and mental confusion.
 In the elderly, sometimes no warning signs might be seen and they might just collapse suddenly.

 In the junction of the common bile duct and pancreatic duct:

 In this situation, the secretions from the pancreas get obstructed and inflamed.
 Here, the abdominal pain is present in the central upper/left abdomen and can spread to the back.
 Sometimes, the patient’s condition can rapidly go down if the pancreas, which has a good blood supply starts to bleed.
 The pain is often accompanied by nausea, vomiting, fever, and jaundice.
 Chronic inflammation of the pancreas can lead to diabetes or rarely, cancer of the pancreas.